Updated: Feb 8

 My thought process is this; my knowledge of libraries at 16 was just what I had seen as a library user and for most of us that knowledge will never change.
 We think we know how libraries work but most of us really don't have a clue until you actually work in one.
 Now I also know that you could say the same for most jobs.
 My husband is an accountant and I don't have a clue what he does but I would not expect to join a business as their accountant and try to learn how to do the job on my own.
 If they are employing a non qualified accountant they would expect them to train on the job.
 This would be formal education as well as learning on the job from others already in the role.
 However, this kind of support is not available to our current school librarians.

 Many find themselves in a school where there is no structure for them, they either follow what the previous librarian did or work something out that links to their passion whatever that might be; literacy and reading or tech or teaching information literacy or all of this.
 There are many great people out there to help if you can find them.
-The School Library Association, CILIP School Library Group and the School Library Network or groups on Facebook, I follow The school librarian's workshop and Future Ready Librarians, and the numerous groups on Linkedin but you need to know about them in the first place.
+The School Library Association, CILIP School Library Group and the School Library Network or groups on Facebook, I follow The school librarian's workshop, Future Ready Librarians and Hacking School Libraries, and the numerous groups on Linkedin but you need to know about them in the first place.
 If you don't know any other school librarian how do you start to find help?

 So the purpose of this post is to highlight the need for school librarians across the country to want to be part of something more.
 To create a profession to be proud of, to be able to stand up and say this is what we do and that every child deserves the same.
 Whether you are doing amazing things in your school or you are sitting behind a desk counting the minutes till you can go home.
 It is time to change, it is time to say that you want more, more training, more support, more opportunities to make a difference to the children and teachers we work with. it is time to support each other and be proud of our wonderful profession that we know makes a difference to every child who walks into our library.